sabaiitj/Capstone_Sarcasm_Detection/README.md

 Sarcasm is subjective.
 Non-native speakers/readers may not get it.
 So it is a use case for sarcasm detection and was my motive to take up this project.

-**I am going to use a very popular news headlines dataset for this task.**
+I am going to the news headlines dataset for this task.

 ## Notebook Descriptions